Riddle Me This:

 Let alone apparently not being able to recognize what you actually have.

-Where most of the Harry Potter fandom is concerned, it seems to have taken a lot longer than it really ought to have for the realization to sink in that JK Rowling levicorpused just about all of our assumptions regarding Tom Riddle and his works every bit as thoroughly over the course of HBP as she did most of the reader’s assumptions regarding Severus Snape at the end of that book.
+Where most of the Harry Potter fandom is concerned, it seems to have taken a lot longer than it really ought to have for the realization to sink in that JK Rowling levicorpused just about all of our assumptions regarding Tom Riddle and his works every bit as thoroughly over the course of HBP as she did her most typical reader’s assumptions regarding Severus Snape at the end of that book.

 And with the release of DHs, it became increasingly clear that she completely failed to recognize that fact herself because she threw the whole thing out and started making up new versions of the first scenario which no longer fit!